RusiWang99/RusiWang99.github.io/_pages/about.md

 ## Join TESLA Research Group, 26 August 2024
-I'm excited to join the TESLA research group under the supervision of Professor Chi Xie, opening a new chapter in my research journey in operations research! 🚀
+I'm excited to join the TESLA—Transport and Energy Systems Laboratory—under the supervision of Professor Chi Xie, opening a new chapter in my research journey in operations research! 🚀

 <!--